Covid -19 Visitor Guide

 Please note: An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 By visiting the Himalayan Garden and Sculpture Park you voluntarily assume all risks related to exposure to COVID-19

-We are excited to welcome all visitors back to Himalayan Gardens and Sculpture Park and look forward to seeing you soon.
+We are excited to welcome all visitors back to the Himalayan Garden and Sculpture Park and look forward to seeing you soon.